telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/orion_rest_handler.md

 ##<a name="section2"></a>Administration guide
 ###<a name="section2.1"></a>Configuration
-`OrionRestHandler` is configured through the following parameters:
+`NGSIRestHandler` is configured through the following parameters:

 | Parameter | Mandatory | Default value | Comments |
 |---|---|---|---|